Development :: High Performance Program

 Giving up when things don't go your way, which means that once a commitment is made to the program, the promise is fulfilled.

-WHAT THE HIGH PERFORMANCE PROGRAM IS NOT!
+WHAT THE HIGH PERFORMANCE PROGRAM IS NOT ABOUT:

 The High Performance Program is not one of the many programs available that are operated by private entrepreneurs.
 The High Performance Program is a Branch operated program that seeks to enable our very best participants to excel in an intense yet developmental environment that is very similar to that of the National Programs and higher level hockey programs.
 The Hockey Nova Scotia High Performance Program is the first step in the ladder to the National Program.